-The genital herpes home test kit tests for HSV-2.
-Genital herpes is usually caused by the herpes simplex virus-2 (HSV-2), and the herpes simplex virus-1 (HSV-1) usually causes cold sores.
+The genital herpes home test kit tests for both HSV-1 and HSV-2.
+Genital herpes can be caused by both herpes simplex virus 1 and herpes simplex virus-2 (HSV-2).

 HSV-1 is mostly spread through oral to oral contact causing cold sores or oral herpes.
-However, it can also cause genital herpes, specifically through oral to genital contact, i.e. oral sex.
-HSV-2, on the other hand, is a sexually transmitted infection which is spread through vaginal, anal, and oral sex.
+However, it can also cause genital herpes, specifically through oral to genital contact, for example via. oral sex.
+HSV-2,can be spread through vaginal, anal, and oral sex.

-It’s possible to be carrying HSV-2 and not experience any symptoms.
-However this test won’t pick up the virus if you don’t have symptoms at the time.
+It’s possible to be carrying HSV-1 or HSV-2 and not experience any symptoms.
+However this test will only detect these if you have symptoms present.

-These are antiviral medications which are used to treat genital herpes, or prevent repeat outbreaks of genital herpes symptoms.
-You should avoid all sexual intercourse until the infection has cleared up, usually a week after the symptoms have gone.
+These are antiviral medications which are used to treat acute outbreaks of genital herpes, or prevent future outbreaks of genital herpes symptoms.
+You should avoid all sexual intercourse until the infection has cleared up, which is usually a week after the symptoms have gone.
 You should also avoid sex if you feel an outbreak is coming.
-If you do have sex, you need to use a barrier contraceptive, like a condom, to avoid infecting your partner.
+If you do have sex, you need to use a barrier contraceptive, like a condom, to reduce the chance of infecting your partner.

 There are some steps you can take to relieve some of the discomfort associated with the infection, including:

 Applying a local anaesthetic cream such as lidocaine to relieve the pain